Edison02m/Edison02m/README.md

 ---

 ## About Me
-I'm a Software Engineering student passionate about full-stack development and emerging technologies.
+I'm a Software Engineering  passionate about full-stack development and emerging technologies.
 I specialize in creating modern and efficient web solutions, with experience in both frontend and backend.

 ---